The Wimbledon Synagogue: History

 The synagogue came into being at a meeting of the local Jewish community at the Wimbledon Hill Hotel in February 1949.
 In its first year the membership, of 60 families, was little more than one-tenth of what it is now.
 Services were held in temporary accommodation.
 The community decided to build a new synagogue on a site at 44 Worple Road in Wimbledon.
 The foundation stone was laid on 8 April 1951 by Ernest Abelson and Leonard Montefiore (of the West London Synagogue) and the synagogue was formally opened and dedicated on 25 May 1952 by Rabbi Dr Leo Baeck.
 In September 1997 the synagogue moved to its present site, adapting the former Athlone Hall (dating from 1953).

-Clergy

-The following individuals have served as rabbi of the congregation:
+Notable rabbis